Palaces and park ensemble in Ostromecko: Albrecht Werner

-Ludolf, Werner's younger brother, was soon leading the administration of the estate and, according to their father's plans, was also to inherit the property.
-This situation faced a strong opposition from Albrecht Werner: in 1924, conflicting with his father, he left the house to live in a farm at Cichoradz, approximately 13 km from Ostromecko.
+Ludolf was soon leading the administration of the estate and, according to their father's plans, was also to inherit the property.
+This situation faced a strong opposition from Ludolf's stepbrother Albrecht Werner: in 1924, conflicting with his father, he left the house to live in a farm at Cichoradz, approximately 13 km from Ostromecko.
 There, he favored the German revisionist movement.

-Until the outbreak of World War II, Werner attempted to have the justice appoint a curator to his stepfather for the estate in Ostromecko, so as to prevent Ludolf to get the inheritance of the domain.
+Until the outbreak of World War II, Albrecht Werner attempted to have the justice appoint a curator to his stepfather for the estate in Ostromecko, so as to prevent Ludolf to get the inheritance of the domain.

 Albrecht Werner von Alvensleben-Schönborn married in 1936, Dagmara von Kreis, from Sławkowo.
 In this place, a German fifth column training centre had been established.
 While serving in the 18th Pomeranian Uhlan Regiment in Grudziądz, he deserted shortly before the start of the war and fled to the Free City of Danzig.
 Over there, he served until September 15, 1939, in the SS Heimwehr Danzig and afterwards he commanded a unit of the Pomeranian Volksdeutscher Selbstschutz in Ostromecko.

 Werner had also two cousins who joined the German forces: